-Do you like to smoke weed sometimes and are wondering if it means you should stop breastfeeding?
-Do you want to know if smoking weed will have a negative effect on your baby?
+Do you like to smoke weed and wonder if it means you should stop breastfeeding?

 Will Marijuana Affect Your Milk?

-There have been numerous studies conducted that report smoking weed will affect breast milk and it can have potential side effects on your baby (source).
+Numerous studies have reported that smoking weed will affect breast milk, and it can have potential side effects on your baby (1).

-Marijuana is a fat-loving drug – meaning it’s attracted to and stored in your fat cells for a long time (unlike other water-loving drugs that are eliminated more readily in your urine).
-One of the major issues with breastfeeding is that breastmilk is fatty – so the THC and other chemicals may persist and be easily transferred to your baby via breastmilk.
+Marijuana is a fat-loving drug, meaning it’s attracted to and stored in your fat cells for a long time (unlike other water-loving drugs that are eliminated more readily in your urine).
+One of the major issues is that breast milk is fatty, so the THC and other chemicals may persist and be easily transferred to your baby via breast milk.

 Editor's Note:Michelle Roth, BA, IBCLC

-Only a small percentage of your dose crosses into the breastmilk, but it is enough your baby will test positive for the drug for weeks.
-In one study of a mother who smoked weed heavily, her breast milk had 8 times the amount of marijuana than her own blood did.
-A 2018 study showed that exclusively breastfed babies got 2.5% of the maternal dose through breastfeeding (source).
+Only a small percentage of your dose crosses into the breast milk, but it is enough your baby will test positive for the drug for weeks.
+In one study of a mother who smoked weed heavily, her breast milk had eight times the amount of marijuana than her own blood did.
+A 2018 study showed that exclusively breastfed babies got 2.5% of the maternal dose through breastfeeding (2).

-The use of marijuana is also known to decrease milk production for the mother.
-If you are hoping to breastfeed exclusively, smoking marijuana could make this challenging.
+Marijuana use is also known to decrease the mother’s milk production.
+If you hope to breastfeed exclusively, smoking marijuana could make this challenging.

-The struggle with breastfeeding and smoking weed is that there is a lack of research regarding the topic fully.
+The struggle with breastfeeding and smoking weed is that there is a lack of research regarding the topic.
 Marijuana isn’t legal everywhere, so the studies conducted are limited.

 When you breastfeed, you are advised that everything you eat can cross into the milk and into your baby.
-Some babies can become fussy if mom eats something that upsets the baby’s stomach.
+Your baby can become fussy if you eat something that upsets their stomach.

-Babies are much smaller, so they have a much smaller tolerance.
-Although only a percentage of the marijuana crosses into the breast milk, it only takes a small percentage to impact your baby.
-Your baby will be vulnerable to the chemicals and toxins.
+Babies are much smaller than adults, so they have a much smaller tolerance.
+Although only a percentage of marijuana crosses into breast milk, it only takes a small percentage to impact your baby.
+Your baby is vulnerable to the chemicals and toxins in marijuana.

-If your baby experiences lethargy and sleeps far more often, this could lead to slow weight gain and possibly hindered development because your baby will not be awake and eating often enough.
+If your baby experiences lethargy and sleeps far more often, this could lead to slow weight gain and possibly hindered development from not being awake and eating often enough.

 When a mother breastfeeds and smokes weed, her baby can experience slower developmental growth.
-The major concern with marijuana is it affects the neural receptors in the brain that are important for development.
-A baby experiences rapid brain growth in the first year of life, so there is potential marijuana can stunt this process (source).
+The primary concern with marijuana is it affects the neural receptors in the brain that are important for development.
+A baby experiences rapid brain growth in the first year of life, so marijuana could stunt this process (4).

-There have been some studies that have shown no long-term brain impairments, but there have been other studies showing infants exposed to marijuana had decreased motor development, among other long-term outcomes.
+Some studies show no evidence of long-term brain impairments, while others have shown that infants exposed to marijuana had decreased motor development, among other long-term outcomes.

-It is important to note many of these studies were conducted in the 1980s.
-Cannabis has since increased the levels of THC, meaning the potential side effects can now be much worse (source).
+Many of these studies were conducted in the 1980s.
+Cannabis has since increased the levels of THC, meaning the potential side effects can now be much worse (5).

-There are other risks associated with breastfeeding and marijuana smoking that include:
+These are some of the other risks associated with breastfeeding and marijuana smoking:

-- Hyperactivity: There is enough evidence that suggests the use of marijuana when breastfeeding can cause your baby to exhibit hyperactive behavior and potentially develop ADHD ( Attention Deficit Hyperactivity Disorder).
+- Hyperactivity: Sufficient evidence suggests that using marijuana when breastfeeding can cause your baby to exhibit hyperactive behavior and potentially develop ADHD ( Attention Deficit Hyperactivity Disorder).

-- Emotional dysregulation: The active ingredient in marijuana is THC, and this has been believed to cause long-lasting emotional instability in children.
+- Emotional dysregulation: The active ingredient in marijuana is THC, and many experts believe this causes long-lasting emotional instability in children (7).

-- Later drug use risk: There is little evidence supporting this, but it is believed early exposure to drugs and drug use can cause children to seek out drugs, and potentially harder ones in the future (source).
+- Later drug use risk: Some medical experts believe that early exposure to drugs and drug use can cause children to seek out drugs — and potentially harder ones — in the future (8).

 Is Occasional Weed Smoking Safe?

-Breast milk is known to be better for your baby than any formula, but is it still worth it if you smoke?
+Breast milk is known to be better for your baby than any formula, but is it still worth it if you smoke weed?
 It is still in your baby’s best interest if you avoid smoking altogether.
-If a mother occasionally or rarely smokes, however, it is possible the benefits from breast milk will outweigh the negative effects of smoking weed.
+If a mother occasionally or rarely smokes, however, the benefits from breast milk may outweigh the negative effects of smoking weed.

 Consequences of Breastfeeding and Smoking Weed

-Smoking and breastfeeding can actually lead to possible jail time or abuse charges.
-Many child protection agencies consider exposing your baby to this drug as abuse or child endangerment.
+Smoking weed and breastfeeding can lead to possible jail time or abuse charges.
+Many child protection agencies consider exposing your baby to cannabis to be abuse or child endangerment.
 No matter the trace amount, charges can be administered.
 Know the laws where you live before taking any chances.

-Need to know more about breastfeeding and marijuana use?
-These resources may help:
+If you still need to know more about breastfeeding and marijuana use, these resources may help:

 - The Infant Risk Center at Texas Tech University is a resource for all sorts of drug and breastfeeding information.